 When not playing horn, she works frequently as a graphic designer and digital illustrations artist for the university's music department, as well as fulfilling commissions from all over the area.
 Her art has been exhibited in the university's Visual Art Department Gallery over several semesters, media ranging from illustration, to ceramics, to fibers.
 Her works are inspired by artists like Gerard Way and Kesha Sebert, as well as various comic book illustrators; her favorite media is markers and ink.

-Will Smith is a freshman Business Major with a Music Minor.
+Will Smith is a first year Music Education Major.
 He was born in Nashville, TN, and attended Brentwood High School, where he played baritone saxophone until his sophomore year when he switched to horn.
 During his time in high school, he marched with the band all 4 years, and was brass captain his senior year.
-He was also in pit with the Brentwood Winterline as the sound technician their charter year (also winning state the very first year of existence), and later being pit captain his second year, playing marimba.
+He was also in pit with the Brentwood Winterline as the sound technician their charter year, and later being pit captain his second year, playing marimba.
 Will was also offered a contract his sophomore year of high school to march Music City Drum Corps playing mellophone and spent his whole summer touring the country.
-He intends to work at a recording studio when he graduates, as well as teach marching band at local high schools around Nashville, and hopefully to teach a Music City Drum Corps.
-In his free time, Will likes to play video games, watch drum corps videos, and practicing mellophone and horn.
+In 2018, he marched the summer with the Cadets Drum Corps placing 7th at the DCI World Championships and hopes to march another season with them in the future.
+When Will graduates he intends to get a job teaching a high school in middle Tennessee as well as teaching music in a drum corps.
+In his free time, Will likes to hang out with his friends, play video games, and practicing horn.